 On Twitter, a lot of companies tweet job postings with hashtags you can search for, such as #PRjobs or #ITjobs.
 You can also search for a specific organization on Twitter and locate employees by refining the search to only showing People to spot the employees who have the employer’s name in their bio.
 If they’re a recruiter, their profile will probably highlight that and you can start to follow them.

-If you don’t want to network through online communication, one of the best ways to get the attention of a recruiter is finding a way to do this in person.
+If you don’t want to network through online communication, one of the best ways to get the attention of a recruiter is to find a way to do this in person.
 These recruiters can be found through career fairs, networking events, and informational presentations.
 When meeting a recruiter, you should primarily focus on what materials you bring, what questions you ask, and how you present yourself.

 To prepare, make sure to bring your resume, printed neatly and cleanly, and bring business cards if you have them.
 Make sure to have enough resumes to give out to anyone who might want one, you don’t want to be caught in a situation where you run out of copies.
-Also be prepared with a 30 second introduction including aspects of yourself such as who you are, what you do, your interests, experience, strengths, and goals.
+Also be prepared with a 30-second introduction including aspects of yourself such as who you are, what you do, your interests, experience, strengths, and goals.
 This is a quick chance for you to express your passion and give the recruiter a look at your personality and how you present yourself as a candidate.

 Before you arrive, take a look at the organizations that are going to be there.
 Make sure to do your research.
 Be prepared to answer questions about why the organization interests you and also be prepared to ask questions about each one.
 You can ask questions about a broad range of topics, including their training programs, opportunities for advancement, company culture, and even why they personally joined that organization.
-You might want to bring something such as a notepad where you can jot down quick notes about what you learn or who you talk to.
+You might want to bring something such as a notepad where you can jot down quick notes about what you learn or whom you talk to.
 Try to collect business cards if possible so that you can follow up after your conversation and create a stronger connection.

 When it comes to professional settings, it’s better to be overdressed than to be underdressed.
 If you know that the event has a professional dress code, such as a career fair, stick to the status quo and arrive in a suit or professional attire.
 If you aren’t sure of what attire is expected, don’t be afraid to go business professional.
 This will never go unappreciated when you are trying to make a solid first impression.